 Final Verdict

-Choose Lead Forensics if your primary need is knowing which companies visit your website, and you have salespeople ready to act on that information quickly.
-It does one job with a focused interface, unlimited user access, and a dedicated Customer Success Manager.
+Lead Forensics is the right choice if your primary need is knowing which companies visit your website and routing that information to sales in real time.
+It does one job with a focused interface, unlimited user access, and strong hands-on support.
+For B2B companies with substantial inbound traffic and sales teams ready to act on visitor data, it delivers a focused solution without the complexity of a broader platform.

 Lead Forensics FAQ